tthorntone/AdNauseam-Wiki/Overview-of-uBlock's-network-filtering-engine:-details.md

 Disadvantages:
 - High overhead creating/deleting network/cosmetic filters (high memory churn).
-- In case of 3rd-party filter lists, forced to use all filters, including those which are not wanted.
+- In case of 3rd-party filter lists, forced to use all filters, including those which may not be wanted.